We met AMEO earlier. Today, we’re heading to Nîmes and even farther afield with the Crocos du Monde association!

 Why did you join the organization as an individual member?
 What does your organization offer students?

-I’ve always been interested in humanitarian work, and this organization has given me the opportunity to get involved through a variety of local initiatives that balance our academic commitments with the limited time we can devote to volunteer work.
+I’ve always been interested in humanitarian work, and this organization has given me the opportunity to get involved through a variety of local initiatives that balance our academic commitments with the limited time we can devote to charitable activities.

-This allowed me to become aware of the various needs around me and take action to address them, whether directly in Nîmes or through fundraising and organizing the annual international solidarity trip.
+This allowed me to become aware of the various needs around me and take action to address them, whether directly in Nîmes or through fundraising and preparing for the annual international solidarity trip.

-Why and how do I join Crocos du Monde?
+Why and how do I join Les Crocos du Monde?

-Our organization offers opportunities to get involved in social, community-oriented, and environmental initiatives.
-This allows you to make a meaningful contribution while staying true to your values.
-Additionally, it complements your studies by fostering social connections and engaging with underprivileged individuals.
+Our organization provides opportunities to get involved in social, community-oriented, and environmental initiatives.
+This allows you to get involved and stay true to your values.
+Furthermore, it complements your studies by fostering social connections and bringing you into contact with people in need.

-You can join in September, after the fall general meeting, and then at any time throughout the year.
-Simply fill out a membership form and pay a membership fee of 10 euros by check or cash, and you will officially become a member of Crocos du Monde.
+You can join in September, after the back-to-school general meeting, and then at any time throughout the year.
+Simply fill out a membership form and pay a 10-euro membership fee by check or cash, and you’ll officially become a member of Crocos du Monde.
 The association is open to all students at the University of Nîmes (PACES/PASS, medicine, midwifery).

-A few words about the 2020–2021 board?
+A few words about the 2020–2021 executive board?

 The election of our executive committee takes place in two parts:

-• First, an executive committee (EC) was elected.
-Following an online campaign period, the vote took place in early June.
-Due to the current health situation, the handover ceremony will be held in person at the start of the new school year.
+• First, an executive committee (BR) is elected.
+Following an online campaign period, the election was held in early June.
+Due to the current health situation, we will hold the handover ceremony in person at the start of the school year.

-• Then, in late September, second-year students (in medicine or midwifery) will be eligible to run for office.
-After a short campaign, the Student Council will select its executive board based on the number of candidates per position.
+• Then, in late September, second-year members of the association (medicine or midwifery) will be able to run for office.
+After a short campaign, the BR selects its executive board based on the number of candidates per position.

 For more information, feel free to follow us on social media: